Innovation for Healthcare Inequalities Programme (InHIP)

 Health inequalities are unfair and avoidable differences in health across the population, and between different groups within society.
 Reducing health inequalities is key our purpose of enabling great ideas to make a difference for our health.

-The Innovation for Healthcare Inequalities Programme (InHIP) project is a collaboration between NHS England’s Accelerated Access Collaborative (AAC), the National Healthcare Inequalities Improvement Programme and the Health Innovation Network delivered in partnership with integrated care systems.
-The programme offers funding and resources to support the adoption and spread of innovations and technologies that address the five clinical priorities for adults within the national Core20PLUS5 strategy – maternity, severe mental illness, chronic respiratory disease, early cancer diagnosis and cardiovascular disease.
+The Innovation for Healthcare Inequalities Programme (InHIP) project was a collaboration between NHS England’s Accelerated Access Collaborative (AAC), the National Healthcare Inequalities Improvement Programme and the Health Innovation Network delivered in partnership with integrated care systems.
+The programme offered funding and resources to support the adoption and spread of innovations and technologies that address the five clinical priorities for adults within the national Core20PLUS5 strategy – maternity, severe mental illness, chronic respiratory disease, early cancer diagnosis and cardiovascular disease.
 For children and young people, the areas of asthma, diabetes, epilepsy and oral health are in scope.

 Innovations and technologies in scope include medicines, diagnostics, devices, and digital products approved by NICE since 2017.